Achievable logoAchievable logo

 Long 1 ABC Jan 50 call

-As the name suggests, this strategy involves a solid “core” (the two short calls) with “wings” on either side (the long 30 call and the long 50 call).
+As the name suggests, this strategy has a solid “core” (the two short calls) with “wings” on either side (the long 30 call and the long 50 call).
 We’ll discuss these strategies in a future chapter.

 Definitions